Richard Paul Pavlick

-Richard Paul Pavlick (February 13, 1887 - November 11, 1975) was a retired postal worker from New Hampshire who stalked Senator and U.S. president-elect John F. Kennedy, with the intent of assassinating him.
+Richard Paul Pavlick (February 13, 1887 - November 11, 1975) was an American postal worker from New Hampshire who stalked U.S. senator and U.S. president-elect John F. Kennedy, with the intent of assassinating him.
 On December 11, 1960, in Palm Beach, Florida, Pavlick positioned himself to carry out the assassination by blowing up Kennedy and himself with dynamite, but delayed the attempt because Kennedy was with his wife Jacqueline and their two young children.

 He was arrested before he was able to stage another attempt.

 Personal background

 Pavlick was born on February 13, 1887, in Belmont, New Hampshire.
 After serving in the United States Army during World War I, he worked as a postal worker in Boston, Massachusetts, before retiring and relocating to Belmont in the 1950s.
 Pavlick had no family.
 He became known at local public meetings for his angry political rants, which included complaints that the American flag was not being displayed appropriately; he also criticized the government and hated Catholics, focusing much of his anger on the Kennedy family and their wealth.